 Proof of employment (For foreign applicants)

-Each bank may have slightly different requirements so this is just a guide.
-Make sure to check with your chosen bank about their eligibility criteria, specific account opening process and the documentation they require.
+Each bank may have different requirements, so make sure to check with your chosen bank about their eligibility criteria, specific account opening process and required documentation before applying.

 Zyane Tan is an associate editor at Finder.
 An experienced copywriter and content creator, Zyane enjoys writing on a wide array of subjects.
 When she’s not busy typing away, she’s reading and musing over a pint.

 How likely would you be to recommend finder to a friend or colleague?